 We had a lovely lunch at the Restaurant de l’Abbaye and then took a quick peek inside the church where Dom Perignon is laid to rest.
 After paying our respects, we nipped across the street for another glass of bubbly.

 Then it was back on our bus for a short ride to Reims, the largest city in the region.
 After driving by a few more big names in bubbles (Taittinger, Veuve, Pommery) we arrived at Champagne G.H.
 Martel.

 Contrasting with Mercier’s ‘tourist attraction’ feeling, Martel maintains its family-run atmosphere.
-We descended down into the cellars, dug from chalk quarries, and learned about the history of the Champagne house.
-Martel’s Champagne is now made in a large, modern facility, but the old caves are used as a historic museum to the old traditions.
+We descended into the cellars, dug from chalk quarries, and learned about the history of the Champagne house.
+Martel’s Champagne is now made in a large, modern facility, but the old caves are used as a historical museum to the ancient traditions.